 As a school family, we are bringing focus to the virtues.
 Stemming from the theological virtues of faith, hope, and charity, we name two virtues each month to discover and strive to live out.
 Additionally, we learn about a saint who embodies those particular virtues.

-For the month of November, we are focusing on the virtues of Patience and Patriotism.
-We celebrate Saint Francis of Assisi on October 4th.
+For the month of February, we are focusing on the virtues of Magnanimity and Affability.
+We celebrate Saint Paul Miki on February 6th.

 Reflection